 In many jurisdictions, there is not a (legal, prosecutable) theft until the suspect actually exits the premises without payment.
 And it can be even more challenging.
 Here, Loss Prevention has to have witnessed selection, concealment, failure to pay, and exiting, WITH VISUAL CONTINUITY THROUGHOUT to have a valid apprehension.

-Shinrinder Premium Member over 1 year ago
+Shinrinder Premium Member almost 2 years ago

 Very prescient.